-4.4.64.3.7 Allocation of ELCCs VERs
+4.3.7 Allocation of ELCCs VERs

-4.4.6.14.3.7.1 Allocation of System Wide ELCC On Aa Resource Basis
+4.3.7.1 Allocation of System Wide ELCC On a Resource Basis

-Once the ELCC has been determined for each VER zone on a seasonal basisZone for each Binding Season, two additional calculations must occur.
-First,The first step, which will occur before the system ELCC adjustment, takes the ELCC seasonal values for each VER zone will be convertedZone and converts them to a monthly basis for monthly QCC.-\Monthly QCC values for each zoneVER Zone will be calculated by shaping the seasonal ELCC value in accordance with aggregate performance of all resources in the VER zoneZone during the CCH.
-Months that have higher resource performance during the CCH will be allocated a higher portion of the ELCC across the season.Binding Season.
+Once the ELCC has been determined for each VER Zone for each Binding Season, two additional calculations must occur.
+The first step, which will occur before the system ELCC adjustment, takes the ELCC seasonal values for each VER Zone and converts them to a monthly basis for monthly QCC.
+Monthly QCC values for each VER Zone will be calculated by shaping the seasonal ELCC value in accordance with aggregate performance of all resources in the VER Zone during the CCH.
+Months that have higher resource performance during the CCH will be allocated a higher portion of the ELCC across the Binding Season.
 The QCC of each month will average to the seasonal ELCC value.
-An example is taken from the analysis from the 2022 Assessment.given below in \\\\\\\ Table 7.
+An example is given below in Table 7.